 How to Save Money at Whole Foods

 Three years ago, we found out that my daughter is hypoglycemic — having very low blood sugar — and that she has celiac disease.
 This meant that she could no longer eat gluten.
 This meant that we were going to have to completely revamp the way we thought about food.
-We had to remove gluten from our lives.

-After much weeping and gnashing of teeth, we decided to buck up and embrace our new existence without our favorite foods.
+After much weeping and gnashing of teeth, we were ready to embrace our new lives without some of our favorite foods.
 There was extra mourning over the loss of macaroni and cheese and freshly baked bread.
 And you can imagine how my kid felt knowing she could never have regular pizza or flour tortillas again.
 Ever.
 In her whole life.

 The Cost of a New Diet

 I rearranged our budget and put a lot more into my grocery envelope.
 The truth?
 It’s more expensive to eat healthily.
-It just is. and there’s really nothing you can do about that.
-However, you can do the best you can do to keep costs low and get the best deals possible.
+It just is, and there’s really nothing you can do about that.
+However, there are ways to keep costs low and get the best deals possible.

 Advice From a Friend

 After visiting Whole Foods a few times, I knew I had to come up with a strategy.
 Thankfully, I have a good friend who’s had some health challenges of her own.
 She’s also made some radical changes in her and her family’s diet, but she’s learned how to save money at Whole Foods.
 Her name is Jennifer Eccleston, and she blogs over at My Big Fat Grain-Free Life.

-She told me that she takes advantage of once-a-year sales that Whole Foods has on items like wild-caught salmon or organic whole chickens.
+She told me that she takes advantage of once-a-year sales that Whole Foods has on items like wild-caught salmon and organic whole chickens.